loranger32/theory_of_games/README.md

-User can choose the number of turns to play (between 1 and 9999), and it will be soon possible to run multiple runs of a given number of turns.
+User can choose the number of turns to play (between 1 and 9999), and it will be soon possible to run multiple sets of a given number of turns.

-After each run, a display of the total points is rendered, with an option to see the details per turn and per player.
+After the run of all the turns, a display of the total points is rendered, with an option to see the details per turn and per player.

-Special attention is and will be paid to get a fancy display in the terminal, partly using the various [TTY gems](https://piotrmurach.github.io/tty/).

 ## Next steps

 - more pre-defined behaviors ;
 - allow user to define his own behaviors ;
 - real time playing against other players (ai) with randomly selected behaviors;
-- adaptative beahviors for the ai ;
+- adaptative behaviors for the ai ;
-- Implement a version with a non predefined number of rounds;
+- implement a version with a non predefined number of rounds;
 - export results in various format (JSON, YAML, CSV, Markdown, html) ;
+- implement other versions of the Prisonner's Dilemma ;
 - english translation ;
 - package it as a gem ;
 - make a webapp ;